rooklift/ogatak/README.md

 ## Performance tip

 * The setting to request per-move ownership info from KataGo (see Analysis menu) is rather demanding and you should turn it off if you experience any lag.
+Alternatively, consider changing the engine report rate from the default 0.1 (which is the most intense) to something else.

 ## Talk to me